lucasbfernandes/job-worker/docs/README.md

 ![Architecture](../assets/images/architecture.png)

-PS: The image depicts a situation where the CLI and the Server are running on separate machines/OS, which is not always the case.
-This was intended to highlight the necessity of creating a secure channel between them.
+<strong>PS:</strong> The image depicts a situation where the CLI and the Server are running on separate machines/OS, which is not always the case.
+This was intended to highlight the necessity
+of creating a secure channel between them.

 The next sections will describe in details each of key aspects of the 2 components of the system.
 The design decisions and trade-offs will be shown in a way that by the end of the